Learn more about this trivia's answer…

-Sholes excluded the 0 and 1 to because they were deemed redundant seeing as they could be represented with the letters O and I, which also simplified the layout and cut manufacturing/maintenance costs.
+Sholes excluded the 0 and 1 to because they were deemed redundant seeing as they could be represented with the letters O and I. This simplified the layout and cut manufacturing and maintenance costs.

 Although Sholes made further changes to his design in the following years, a patented version from 1878 hadn't yet added the numbers 0 and 1, but he did find better positions for the period and ampersand.